hoshomoh/blog/_posts/2020-01-10-a-productive-engineer.md

 layout: post
 title: A Productive Engineer
 date: 2020-01-10 16:21 +0100
-excerpt: Over the years, I have seen that I am most productive when I work at home or when I work before others arrive or leave work.
-This caused for a self-reflection and I began to ask the question; "why am I most productive during this instances?".
-After much thought, it has come down to these - Meetings, Processes over tools and Distractions.
+excerpt: Over the years, I have noticed that I am most productive when I work from home or when I work before others leave or arrive at my workplace.
+This caused for a self-reflection and I began to ask the question; "why am I most productive during this times?".
+After much thought, it has come down to - Meetings, Processes over tools and Distractions.
 ---

 ## TL;DR

 {% marginnote 'mn-id-whatever' '**Article Outline:**<br /><br />[Introduction](#introduction)<br />[Being busy is not being productive](#being-busy-is-not-being-productive)<br />[Meeting](#1-meetings)<br />[Processes over tools](#2-processes-over-tools)<br />[Distractions](#3-distractions)' %}

-> Over the years, I have seen that I am most productive when I work at home or when I work before others arrive or leave work.
-This caused for a self-reflection and I began to ask the question; “why am I most productive during these instances?”.
-After much thought, it has come down to these: **Meetings**, **Processes over tools** and **Distractions**.
+> Over the years, I have noticed that I am most productive when I work from home or when I work before others leave or arrive at my workplace.
+This caused for a self-reflection and I began to ask the question; “why am I most productive during these times?”.
+After much thought, it has come down to: **Meetings**, **Processes over tools** and **Distractions**.
 In this article, I discuss my personal view and experiences of how this elements hinder productivity and in some cases proffer solutions that work for me.
 I hope you enjoy it.

 ## Introduction